zwblank/Project_4/README.md

 The benefits of using this model were that it ran fairly quickly; most trials took less than 5 minutes to complete.
 This model also has a lot of parameters that can be fine tuned.

+The code to run this model is available in the Jupyter notebook titled, 'xgbregressor.ipynb'.

 ## Results
+Both the Random Forest model and the XGBRegressor model produced R-squared values greater than 0.8 when the parameters were tuned.

+Linear Regression had the worst performance overall, as the R-squared value was only ~0.3.

 ## Limitations
+Since extreme outliers were filtered out from our dataset, the resulting models are less robust.
+The models will not be able to accurately predict the price of very large and/or expensive homes.
+The only properties that could have their value predicted using this model would be smaller homes (less than 4,000 sqft) with less than 6 beds, less than 6 baths, and on a lot smaller than 1 acre.

+Future work to improve this model or similar models could include a feature that details the property type (single family home, duplex, apartment building, etc.).

 ## Resources:
 - Feature importance for random forest: https://mljar.com/blog/feature-importance-in-random-forest/